-Entry into the practice of nursing is regulated by the licensing authorities within each of the National Council of State Boards of Nursing (NCSBN®) member board jurisdictions (state, commonwealth, and territorial boards of nursing).
-To ensure public protection, each jurisdiction requires candidates for licensure to meet set requirements that include passing an examination that measures the competencies needed to perform safely and effectively as a newly licensed, entry-level RN.
+Entry into the practice of nursing is regulated by the licensing authorities within each of the National Council of State Boards of Nursing (NCSBN®) member board jurisdictions (state, commonwealth, province and territorial boards of nursing).
+To ensure public protection, each jurisdiction requires candidates for licensure to meet set requirements that include passing an examination that measures the competencies needed to perform safely and effectively as a newly licensed, entry-level registered nurse (RN).
 NCSBN develops a licensure examination, the National Council Licensure Examination for Registered Nurses (NCLEX-RN®), which is used by member board jurisdictions and most Canadian nursing regulatory bodies, to assist in making licensure decisions.

 Several steps occur in the development of the NCLEX-RN Test Plan.
-The first step is conducting a practice analysis that is used to collect data on the current practice of the entry-level nurse (Report of Findings from the 2017 RN Practice Analysis: Linking the NCLEX-RN® Examination to Practice, NCSBN, 2018).
-Twelve thousand newly licensed RNs are asked about the frequency and importance of performing nursing care activities.
-Nursing care activities are then analyzed in relation to the frequency of performance, impact on maintaining client safety, and client care settings where the activities are performed.
+The first step is conducting a practice analysis that is used to collect data on the current practice of the entry-level nurse (Report of Findings from the 2021 RN Practice Analysis: Linking the NCLEX-RN® Examination to Practice [NCSBN®, 2022]).
+Twenty-four thousand newly licensed RNs are asked about the frequency, importance and clinical judgment relevancy of performing nursing care activities.
+Nursing care activities are then analyzed in relation to the frequency of performance, impact on maintaining client safety and client care settings where the activities are performed.
 This analysis guides the development of a framework for entry-level nursing practice that incorporates specific client needs as well as processes fundamental to the practice of nursing.
-The second step is the development of the NCLEX-RN Test Plan, which guides the selection of content and behaviors to be tested.
+Clinical judgment is one of the fundamental processes found to possess a high level of relevance and importance in the delivery of safe, effective nursing at the entry level.